 for flavor (mushrooms, celery, chicken bouillon, etc.)

-Mix equal parts of butter & flour, stirring into a paste.
-Freeze in 1 T. balls or in the cubes of an ice tray.
-To make quick white sauce, simmer 2- T. cubes of the frozen butter & flour mixture w/ milk, then salt& pepper to taste.
+To make quick white sauce, simmer 2 cubes of the frozen butter & flour mixture with the milk, then season to taste.

 Thanks to Holly from Menus 4 Moms™ Yahoo group for this suggestion.

 We regularly cook a bag of dried beans and freeze the beans in their own juice to use in place of canned beans.
 Dried beans are easy to cook and can be done in a slow cooker.
 They are far less expensive than canned beans.
 If you do not have any beans in your freezer and would like to stock up, my instructions for how to cook dried beans are below.

 - 1 lb. bag dried beans, black, pinto, kidney, etc.

 Rinse beans in a colander and check to be sure there are no stones or other debris.
 Place beans in a dutch oven (or slow cooker if you are using the overnight soak method) and cover with water so that the water is twice as deep as the beans.
 Soak for at least 5 hours.

 - Drain beans, reserving liquid (place colander on a lg. pan or bowl then pour beans into the colander so that the bowl catches the liquid).
 Separate beans into 2 cup servings in freezer bags.
 Cover beans in each bag with some of reserved liquid and freeze flat.